The college journey for the Class of 2022 officially begins Sunday, Sept. 2, when students move into their residence halls at 9 a.m.

 At 6:45 p.m., the students pose for a class picture at the Nott Memorial.
 They will then walk to the President’s House to sing the College’s alma mater, Ode to Old Union, for President Harris and his family.

-Orientation activities continue on Monday with a full slate of programs.
+Orientation activities continue on Monday.

 Residence halls open for returning students Tuesday, Sept.
 4. Fall term classes begin Wednesday, Sept.
 5.